 However, customer retention is frustratingly elusive unless your marketing team can drill down to the fundamentals of customer experience (CX) and the chain of touchpoints that drive it forward.
 It involves covering a few essential activities:

 Obtaining regular and accurate customer feedback with tools like the Net Promoter Score or the Customer Effort Score.
-Another useful one is the customer retention survey offered by Sogolytics and other platforms.

 Contemporary methods and tools for analyzing brand loyalty can transform the customer experience into something bigger.
 These will help you address the challenges of customer loyalty programs.